chileap/calendar_events_management/README.md

 # Calendar Event Manager
 This is a simple calendar event manager built with Ruby on Rails.
 It allows users to create, edit, and delete events.
 It also allows users to view events in a calendar view.
+This application uses Hotwire/Stimulus for the front-end and PostgreSQL for the database.
+We setup UUIDs for the database to avoid exposing the primary key IDs to the user.

 ## Requirements and Dependencies
 - Ruby 3.1.0